doctorfree/Asciiville/markdown/asciiville.1.md

 : Launches `asciiville` in interactive mode with menu selections controlling actions rather than command line arguments, Btop System Monitor is the default command

 **asciiville -E 25**
-: Displays a random slideshow of 25 ascii art images in the current terminal window, console, or terminal emulator specified in `$HOME/.config/asciiville/config`
+: Displays a random slideshow of 25 ascii art images selected from all the galleries and displayed in the current terminal window, console, or terminal emulator specified in `$HOME/.config/asciiville/config`

+**asciiville -E 30 -V Vintage -D 10 -t**
+: Displays a random slideshow of 30 ascii art images selected from the Vintage art gallery in a Tilix terminal window with a delay of 10 seconds between images

 **asciiville -i -y**
 : Launches `asciiville` in interactive mode with Ranger File Manager selected as command rather than Btop System Monitor